equivalent/scrapbook2/archive/blogs/2015-04-23-ruby-ancestors-descendants-and-other-ways-how-to-pull-relatives.md

 ## Conclusion

 Solution I'm proposing here is neither good or bad.
-It really depends on what you want to achive.
+It really depends on what you want to achieve.
 You may find it helpful you may find it stupid.
 I just want to provide some other way of pulling `descendants` of classes.